• Skip to main content

 • 2 stalks celery diced

-• 1 ½ cups canned cannellini beans or black beans, chickpeas or kidney beans
+• 400 grams canned cannellini beans drained.
+Or use black beans, chickpeas or kidney beans

 • 1 zucchini medium, diced